uccser/cs-field-guide/text/en/chapters/data-representation.md

 {panel end}

 Each pattern in ASCII is usually stored in 8 bits, with one wasted bit, rather than 7 bits.
-However, the first bit in each 8-bit pattern is a 0, meaning there are still only 128 possible patterns.
-8 bits on a computer is called a **byte**, and where possible we prefer to deal with full bytes.
-This is why ASCII has an extra wasted bit.
+However, the left-most bit in each 8-bit pattern is a 0, meaning there are still only 128 possible patterns.
+Where possible, we prefer to deal with  full bytes (8 bits) on a computer, this is why ASCII has an extra wasted bit.

 Here is a table that shows the patterns of bits that ASCII uses for each of the characters.